Thursday, September 24, 2020

 ***1/2

-You guessed it - the title to this one is the "runaway planet" or "The Errant Planet" if you want to be exact.
-But distributors eager perhaps to jump on the press they did for the last film (or was this one first?) but banking on a short memory.. ? no, anyway you look at it, the nearly identical title makes no sense, especially considering its got much of the same cast and props, so that if you were sleeping through the last movie you might not be able to tell the difference!
+You guessed it - the Italian title to this one is the "runaway planet" or "The Errant Planet" if you want to be exact.
+But distributors eager perhaps to capitalize on all the press they did for the last film could... no, no, anyway you look at it, the nearly identical titles makes no sense, especially considering how similar the films are as far as cast and props, so that you might get very confused and miss one or the other, as I did for a long long time.

-Cast: This is one of my favorites as it has Giacomo Rossi Stuart (Kill Baby Kill!), who with his regular voiceover dubber whomever it is is a master - at matching GRS's brief lip movements with great torrents of tough snapped dialogue, which is the way a coiled natural leader with a GI Joe-style handle like Commander Rod Jacskon would be.
-The dubbing is great matching the lips with weird hesitance and fast-talking when necessary.
-Dialogue is rich.... and wondrous, using the weird pauses of the actors to create mood and drama rather than just making them sound drunk: "Read your retros - don't get clogged, Mack!" / "Who's got the flagship?!"
-Great lines like the interchange with his on-station lover Terry Sanchez (Ombretta Colli):
+Cast: This is one of my favorites as it has Giacomo Rossi Stuart (from my favorite Bava, Kill Baby Kill!), who--with his regular voiceover dubber--a master at matching GRS's terse lip movements with great torrents of snapped dialogue, which is the way a coiled natural leader with a GI Joe-style handle like Commander Rod Jacskon would sound.
+Matching the lips with weird.. hesitance... and... fast-talking whennecessary."
+And the dialogue is rich.... and wondrous, using the weird pauses of the actors to create mood and drama rather than just making them sound drunk as they often do in the hands of lesser dubbing outfits.
+Even if neither you nor the actors understand what a lot of i means, it sounds official, so is reassuring: "Read your retros - don't get clogged, Mack!" / "Who's got the flagship?!"

-It's in charge of communications and she's way more low key and professional than Lisa Gastoni was with Mike Halstead in the first two films.
-They've been having an affair when not too busy with space; and there's just one hitch - Rod's dopey, cat-eyed fiancee is down on Earth, and happens to be the General's daughter (Halina Zalewski of Long Hair of Death fame).
+Colli's Sanchez is in charge of communications and she's way more low-key and professional than Lisa Gastoni was with Mike Halstead in the first two films.
+They've been having an affair when not too busy with space and it's clear Terry can handle staying professional without throwing girly fits; and there's just one hitch - Rod's dopey, cat-eyed fiancee (Halina Zalewski of Long Hair of Death fame) is down on Earth, and happens to be the General's daughter.
 Pietro Maretellenzana is Toby, AKA Capt.
 Dubrowski, who is buddies of sorts with Commander Jackson but has a hard time taking orders.

-FX: The exterior (beyond the pull of the space wheel) is once again the worst part as far as being convincing, and therefore the best - while they stand on the edge the stars don't move as they would if the wheel was spinning (to create gravity) and naturally the flying through space is all done from wires so everyone looks like they're lifted up by the seat of their britches.
-Man it's ridiculous but the music is nice and ominous and weird.
+FX: The space exterior (beyond the pull of the space wheel) is once again the worst part as far as being convincing, and therefore the best.
+While the astronauts stand on the edge of the platform, the stars don't move as they would if the wheel was actually spinning (to create gravity) like Von Braun envisioned, and naturally the flying through space is all done from wires so everyone looks like they're lifted up by the seat of their britches, swinging back and forth like hypnotist watches.
+Man it's ridiculous but the music is nice and ominous and weird throughout, full of electronics instead of the usual orchestras.

 that unknown pixie-faced extra - left, behind Ombretta Coli.

-There are no weird aliens, but the errant planet, soaring too close to earth's gravitational field, creates enough geologic and tidal disturbances that it's more devastating than an invasion (most of the calamity is offscreen),.
-It's uninhabited but impressive and alive within itself, with fields of cold red gelatin quicksand and islands of hairy ground surrounding craters breathing out plumes of cold steam.
-Going into one of the craters, they find a world like Fantastic Voyage's brain or bloodstream.
+There are no weird aliens, but the errant planet, soaring too close to earth's gravitational field, creates enough geologic and tidal disturbances that it's more devastating than an invasion (most of the calamity is offscreen but what there is looks amazing), This "wild planet" is uninhabited but impressive and alive within itself, with fields of cold red gelatin quicksand and islands of hairy ground surrounding craters breathing out plumes of cold steam, valves breathing away.
+Going into one of the craters, they find a world like Fantastic Voyage's bloodstream.
 While trying to plant anti-matter bombs they're attacked by long veinlike white tendrils that bleed but repair themselves as soon as Rod stops hacking at them.
-We've seen the look of this interior before, those long tendrils were hanging around in the last film in the series, War of the Planets.
-And back in 1964 in Margheriti's Battle of the Worlds it was almost the same exact planet!
-It's like it's back again, but in a different universe.

 THE SNOW DEVILS